Kenny Williams (baseball): General manager

 In the offseason before the 2007 season, Williams traded away Freddy García to the Phillies and acquired prospects, Gavin Floyd and Gio González, in return.
 He also signed veteran free agent Darin Erstad to a one-year, $1 million contract.
 Williams has also stated that the team needs to get younger and improve its scouting.
 In early January 2008, he traded Gio González, Fautino de los Santos, and Ryan Sweeney for Nick Swisher.

 With pitcher Jake Peavy being acquired at the trade deadline for the 2009 season, Williams was referred to by Gordon Edes of Yahoo Sports as a "stealth bomber" for his under the radar moves.
 On August 10, 2009, Williams made another under-the-radar move, by claiming OF Alex Ríos off the waivers from the Toronto Blue Jays.
 On September 29, 2011, Ozzie Guillén was traded to the Miami Marlins, along with minor league pitcher Ricardo Andres.
-The Marlins assumed the last year on Guillen's contract, in exchange for minor league pitchers Jhan Marinez and Osvaldo Martinez.
+The Marlins assumed the last year on Guillen's contract, in exchange for minor league pitchers Jhan Mariñez and Osvaldo Martinez.
 On October 6, 2011, Kenny Williams hired Robin Ventura as the new manager of the Chicago White Sox.

-On October 26, 2012, Williams was promoted to Executive Vice President of the Chicago White Sox while Assistant GM Rick Hahn was promoted to General Manager.
+On October 26, 2012, Williams was promoted to executive vice president of the Chicago White Sox while assistant GM Rick Hahn was promoted to general manager.

-On December 6, 2016, Williams oversaw the trade in which he sent Chris Sale to Boston Red Sox for Michael Kopech, Yoan Moncada and Luis Basabe.
+On December 6, 2016, Williams oversaw the trade in which he sent Chris Sale to the Boston Red Sox for Michael Kopech, Yoan Moncada and Luis Alexander Basabe.

+The White Sox fired Hahn and Williams on August 22, 2023.